 Based upon art historian, Simon Reynolds’ book, William Blake Richmond – An Artist’s Life, the script includes the painter’s own words to portray a conservative character with an endearing mischievous streak.
 Yet, the insights that resonate are not the untimely deaths of two wives, nor even the scorn heaped upon the glorious mosaics within St. Paul’s (which took 13 years to complete) – they are the stories of childhood rebellion, encounters with politicians and royalty, and a brush with the supernatural that stir and fascinate.

 The volume of data imparted is, at times, overwhelming, and the production feels like an extended scene from a mockumentary.
 Although it brings to life the subject matter and key character, it feels very much like a diluted reconstruction of what should be a more poignant tale of injustice and loss.

-A Victorian Eye is on at the Jermyn Street Theatre until 17th August 2013, for further information or to book visit here.
+A Victorian Eye is at Jermyn Street Theatre until 17th August 2013.
+For further information or to book visit the show’s website here.